anitaposch/learn-bitcoin/manuscript/810-earn-bitcoin.md

 * [Bitwage](https://www.bitwage.com/) as an employee or freelancer, you can earn your wage in bitcoin instead of fiat.
 Employers can use this service to pay their team in bitcoin too.
 [Interview with founder Jonathan Chester](https://anita.link/106).

 ## Receiving Donations or Payments
-As a nonprofit organization, a blogger or podcaster you can easily receive tips in bitcoin or satoshis with these services:
+As a nonprofit organization, a blogger or podcaster, you can easily receive tips in bitcoin/satoshis with these services:

-* [Tippin.me](https://tippin.me/) let's you receive lightning bitcoin tips on your website and Twitter without fees
+* [Tippin.me](https://tippin.me/) lets you receive lightning bitcoin tips on your website and Twitter without fees
 * [Tallyco.in](https://tallyco.in/) is a crowdfunding platform built on top of the Bitcoin blockchain.
 You can receive payments in BTC and micro-payments through Lightning at zero fees
 * [Lightning Gifts](https://lightning.gifts/) create fee-less bitcoin gift vouchers to share with friends & family, and your audience

 ## Content Creators and Podcasting 2.0
 With the advent of the Lightning Network, a truly groundbreaking new method of sending value and paying for content on the internet has been invented.
-Streaming money, a term coined by Andreas M. Antonopoulos, enables musicians, video creators and podcasters to earn money in real time, without intermediaries.
-You only need a wallet that has podcasts integrated, a little bit of bitcoin and you can start listening while paying for the minute.
+Streaming money, a term coined by Andreas M. Antonopoulos, enables musicians, video creators and podcasters to earn money in real-time, without intermediaries.
+You only need a wallet that has podcasts integrated, a little bit of bitcoin and you can start listening while paying by the minute.
 The goal of Podcasting 2.0 and streaming money is to free content creators and the audience from ads, censorship and surveillance.
-Paying is voluntary, no subscription fees, no prepayment.
-Be aware by the time of writing these are all services in constant development.
+Paying is voluntary, with no subscription fees and no prepayment.
+Be aware that at the time of writing these are all services in constant development.
 More about the [background of podcasting 2.0 in an interview](https://anita.link/pod2) with me.

 ![](resources/_breez-podcast.png)
 ![](resources/_breez-podcast-boost.png) [^78]